 The project is part of a program to retire fluid filled cables across our network.

-Ausgrid will keep residents, businesses and other stakeholders updated on what to expect during the project stages.
+Ausgrid will keep residents, businesses and other stakeholders updated as the project progresses.

 Under the Environmental Planning and Assessment Act 1979, Ausgrid is the nominated determining authority for assessing and approving works for the Kingsford to Randwick cable project.